Korea 2015: return to the motherland

 Monday, June 29

-On Monday, June 29, Larry Tung and I met with two researchers at the As an Institute who had written a briefing paper on LGBT rights and discrimination in Korea.
+On Monday, June 29, Larry Tung and I met with Bong Youngshik and Kim Jiyoon at the Asan Institute to discuss their report, “Over the Rainbow: Public Attitude Toward LGBT in South Korea,” on LGBT rights and discrimination in Korea.
 In the afternoon, we met with a Korean transgender activist.

 Tuesday, June 30

 Larry Tung and I explored the popular shopping district of Myeongdong on June 30 and I commented on how very ‘metrosexual’ young Korean men were, especially in the promotional posters in Myeongdong, in which the young men are very boyish, some even quite girlish to an American eye.